Unity-Technologies/ml-agents/docs/Installation-Windows.md

 ## Step 3: Install Required Python Packages

-ML-Agents includes a list of Python dependencies needed to run.
-Similarly in Step 4, you will be using `pip` to install these Python packages.
+ML-Agents depends on a number of Python packages.
+Use `pip` to install these Python dependencies.

-If you haven't already, make sure to clone the repository.
-You can do this using Git ([download here](https://git-scm.com/download/win)) and running the following commands in a new or same Anaconda Prompt (_if you closed the prompt from Step 5, you can activate the ml-agents Conda environment by typing `activate ml-agents`_):
+If you haven't already, clone the ML-Agents Github repository to your local computer.
+You can do this using Git ([download here](https://git-scm.com/download/win)) and running the following commands in an Anaconda Prompt _(if you open a new prompt, be sure to activate the ml-agents Conda environment by typing `activate ml-agents`)_:

 ```
 git clone git@github.com:Unity-Technologies/ml-agents.git